 Let $\rho$ denote the \emph{density} of a set $S \subset \T$ with respect to an \SOS configuration $h$:

 \begin{definition}[Enclosure] Let $h$ be an \SOS configuration and let $\fB_0$ be an $(h,\varphi)$-bubble group.
-An \emph{enclosure} $R_0$ of $\fB_0$ with density $\rho_0$, which unless specified otherwise we take as $\rho_0=\frac1{10}$, is a connected set $R_0$ satisfying: \begin{enumerate}[label=(\arabic*)] \item $R_0 \supseteq \Upsilon(\fB_0)$. \item No $(h,\varphi)$-bubble group $\fB$ has $\Upsilon( \fB) \cap \partial R_0 \neq \emptyset$. \item It has density (as per \cref{eq:def-bubble-density}) at least $\rho_0$. \item There is no set $R$ with $|R| > |R_0|$ that satisfies \cref{it-R-1,it-R-2,it-R-3}. \end{enumerate} Similarly, an enclosure of a set of bubble group $\{ \fB^0_i \}$ is a set satisfying the above condition and such that each of its connected component contains at least on of the $\Upsilon(\fB^0_i\}$. \end{definition} \begin{remark} Every bubble group $\fB_0$ has an enclosure $R_0$ as above: Indeed, $\Upsilon(\fB_0)$ trivially satisfies \cref{it-R-1,it-R-2} while \cref{it-R-3} is given by \cref{eq:area-of-bubble-grp}; thus, the collection of sets $R$ satisfying \cref{it-R-1,it-R-2,it-R-3} is non-empty and any element of maximal size can be chosen as $R_0$.
+An \emph{enclosure} $R_0$ of $\fB_0$ with density $\rho_0$, which unless specified otherwise we take as $\rho_0=\frac1{10}$, is a connected set $R_0$ satisfying: \begin{enumerate}[label=(\arabic*)] \item $R_0 \supseteq \Upsilon(\fB_0)$. \item No $(h,\varphi)$-bubble group $\fB$ has $\Upsilon( \fB) \cap \partial R_0 \neq \emptyset$. \item It has density (as per \cref{eq:def-bubble-density}) at least $\rho_0$. \item There is no set $R$ with $|R| > |R_0|$ that satisfies \cref{it-R-1,it-R-2,it-R-3}. \end{enumerate} Similarly, an enclosure of a set of bubble groups $\{ \fB^0_i \}$ is a set satisfying the above condition and such that each of its connected components contains at least one of the $\Upsilon(\fB^0_i)$. \end{definition} \begin{remark} Every bubble group $\fB_0$ has an enclosure $R_0$ as above: Indeed, $\Upsilon(\fB_0)$ trivially satisfies \cref{it-R-1,it-R-2} while \cref{it-R-3} is given by \cref{eq:area-of-bubble-grp}; thus, the collection of sets $R$ satisfying \cref{it-R-1,it-R-2,it-R-3} is nonempty and any element of maximal size can be chosen as $R_0$.
 We emphasize that, typically, a bubble group will admit many different enclosures. \end{remark}

 \begin{definition}[Fenced set] Let $h$ be an \SOS configuration.
 A set $R$ is said to be \emph{fenced} with density $\rho_0$, which unless specified otherwise we take as $\rho_0=\frac1{10}$, if no $(h,\varphi)$-bubble group $\fB$ has $\Upsilon( \fB) \cap \partial R \neq \emptyset$ and if every connected set $S\subseteq \T_N\setminus R$ but with $\partial S \cap \partial R \neq \emptyset$ has $\rho(S, h) < \rho_0$. \end{definition} Note that any enclosure is a fenced set but the converse is not true.
 Note also that being a fenced set is a decreasing condition on the set of bubble groups of $h$.